The Legend of Maula Jatt

-The Legend of Maula Jatt is a 2022 Pakistani Punjabi-language action drama film directed by Bilal Lashari and written by Nasir Adeeb.
-The film is an adaptation and a soft reboot of the 1979 Lollywood film Maula Jatt.
-It is produced by Ammara Hikmat and Asad Jamil Khan under the production banner of Lashari Films and Encyclomedia.
-It is based on the characters and stories by Nasir Adeeb.
-The film stars Fawad Khan as the titular character with Hamza Ali Abbasi, Humaima Malik, Faris Shafi and Mahira Khan.
-In the film, a local folk hero named Maula Jatt takes on his arch nemesis and the leader of a brutal clan, Noori Natt.
+The Legend of Maula Jatt is a 2022 Pakistani Punjabi-language action drama film directed by Bilal Lashari, who co-wrote it with Nasir Adeeb.
+Based on characters created by Adeeb for the 1979 film Maula Jatt, it stars Fawad Khan as Maula Jatt, alongside Hamza Ali Abbasi, Humaima Malik, Faris Shafi and Mahira Khan.
+The film follows Maula Jatt, a local folk hero who confronts Noori Natt, the leader of a rival clan.